 It depends.
 Trusts and beneficiary designations can each have tax advantages or disadvantages depending on your situation.
 Your beneficiaries, their financial situation, your financial situation, and the types of assets you are leaving behind all affect the amount you and your loved ones will owe in taxes.

 [To discuss your specific situation, schedule an appointment with us.
 Once we know the details, we’ll be able to give you a concrete answer!]

 Does a trust or will override a beneficiary designation?

 No. Beneficiary designations trump any other estate planning document you have drafted.

 Does a minor get money if they are a beneficiary?

 If a beneficiary on your beneficiary designation account is a minor when you die in Virginia, your funds go to a guardian of the property of a minor until they turn 18.
 The guardian manages the funds under a court’s oversight.
 Practically, this means that the funds cannot be used except for emergencies, and then, only with the permission of the judge.
 When the child turns 18, they will receive the funds directly.
-However, most people dislike the thought of their child getting a large amount of money at 18, which is one of the reasons that most people choose not to solely rely on beneficiary designations to transfer their assets.
+However, most people dislike the thought of their child getting a large amount of money at 18, which is one of the reasons that most people choose not to rely solely on beneficiary designations to transfer their assets.

 How do I change my beneficiary designation(s)?

 Each financial institution has its own requirements for changing beneficiary designations.
 The process usually involves requesting, filling out, and submitting a Change of Beneficiary Form to your financial institution.
 If you have questions or need help getting started, contact your financial institution.
 They should be able to help you.